One standard format

 Access to data and data integration

-Will FSC provide a public API integration with CB systems? or an option for data export?
+Will FSC provide a public API integration with certification body systems? or an option for data export?

-The API integration with CB’s own data management system is not yet available.
-However, during 2021 we will be working towards this functionality.
+The API integration with certification body’s own data management system is not yet available.
+However, FSC plans to work towards this functionality.
 When available, the integration will require alignment with FSC data schema or mapping of data against it.
-Therefore, such an effort may not bring enough benefits from integration.

-Will CB be able to access and use the data for their own analytics?
+Will certification body be able to access and use the data for their own analytics?